Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Credit contributes to continuation in two senses.

 **Locally**, credit extends the capacity of participants to act beyond their present conditions.
 By incorporating expected future contribution into present coordination, it enables actions that would otherwise be constrained by immediate resources or certainty.
-The outcomes of these actions generate new contributions and signals, which feed back into the formation of expectation, trust, and credibility.
+The outcomes of these actions produce new contributions and outcomes or traces from which signals may subsequently form, which feed back into the formation of expectation, trust, and credibility.

 In this way, credit forms part of a continuous process in which expectation is tested against realised behaviour.
 Alignment reinforces credibility and supports further extension, while misalignment alters credibility and constrains subsequent coordination.
 These adjustments correspond to the expansion and contraction of credit described in the preceding section.

 **Systemically**, credit enables coordination to persist across time at the level of the system as a whole.
 By structuring expectation into forward commitments, it allows cooperative activity to extend beyond the limits of direct observation or immediate exchange.
 The persistence of coordinated systems depends on the sustained interaction between contribution, signal formation, credibility, and credit extension.